top of page

 He had to forget so I could remember.
 So I could walk through the abandonment, the loss, the pain of separation.
 So I could find myself.

 I didn’t begin this journey heartbroken.
 I wasn’t devastated.
 I wasn’t left.
 We chose not to begin a relationship.
-That was clear.
 That was conscious.
 What happened was that I met another me.
 And in seeing him, I saw my self for the first time.

 And I chose to begin The Journey that would lead me back to him.
-Not by chasing.
-Not by waiting.
+Not through chasing, or waiting for Divine intervention.
 But by doing the work I knew I had to do.

 So that when the time comes, when We are ready, We can meet again.